Conferences & Institutes

 This early childhood conference focuses on the care of infants through four-year-olds.
 Each year workshops focus on curriculum, infant and toddler development, challenging behaviors, working with families, and emotionally responsive practice highlighting cutting-edge developments in research, relationship-based practice, and family-centered care.
 The institute, founded in 1987, has educated thousands of infant/toddler specialists from around the world.
 We welcome caregivers, teachers, directors, trainers, home visitors, parents, early interventionists, developmental specialists, social workers, family childcare providers, and all who support young children in a variety of settings.

-June 22 from 12:00 PM – 4:00 PM ET
+Tuesday from 9:30 AM – 4:00 PM

 infancy institute